-Consul is a tool for discovering and configuring services within your infrastructure.
+Consul is a service mesh offering for discovering, securing, and configuring services across your infrastructure.
 Consul clusters allow agents to talk across data centers to provide health monitoring, K/V storage, and a variety of other services.
 To create these clusters, Consul relies on the creation of agents that assume either a server or client role and join an existing cluster upon startup.
 To help prevent failures in cluster formation, Consul users utilizes the command "retry-join" provisioned for Azure.
 This instructs agents to join the first private IP of a server with a given tag and key value and authorized via a secret key.

 Consul Integrations for Azure:

 Modern Service Discovery with Consul on Azure: Part 1